fortran-lang/fortran-lang.org/_posts/2021-12-29-Fortran-lang-2021-in-review.md

 If you're first discovering (or re-discovering) Fortran through this article, welcome, and we hope it inspires you to try Fortran for one of your projects.
-In this article we summarize new developments from 2021, from flagship projects to community development and outreach.
+In this article we summarize new developments from 2021, from flagship and new projects to community development and outreach.

 <ul id="page-nav"></ul>

 ## Standard Library (stdlib)

 To date, [33 people](https://github.com/fortran-lang/stdlib/graphs/contributors)
-have contributed code to stdlib, and more than 100 people have joined in discussions.
+have contributed code to stdlib, and more than 100 people have participated in discussions.
 More than a dozen new modules have been added in 2021:

 * `stdlib_array`: Provides `trueloc` and `falseloc` which allow you